tspop/BButton/README.md

 Create a `UIButton` and change its class to `BButton`

-In the identity inspector add a new a new user defined runtime attribute with Key Path "IBType" and Type "String"
+In the identity inspector add a new user defined runtime attribute with Key Path "IBType" and Type "String"

 Set it's value to one of the following: "default", "primary", "info", "success", "warning", "danger", "inverse", "twitter", "facebook", "purple", "gray" (case insensitive)